trennlinie

 1997

-(Except Martin no-one would ever say that producing Ultra was easy.
-So it's difficult to understand why he stressed so often that it had been so "easy and nice".
-To prove Alan that this band was able to make a good record without any tensions, without him?)
+Apart from Martin, no one would ever say that recording Ultra was easy.
+So it's difficult to understand why he stressed it so often.
+To prove to Alan that this band was able to make a good record without any tension?

 Fletch: "After the album Tim suffered from what is known as P.A.D.: Post Album Depression."
 But it has to be said that "he is the coolest man in the world as well.
 He knows how to get access to all the clubs."

-Martin: "Until he met us." (laughs) "We just did Top of the Pops ..." (where not only Tim Simeon was seen on keyboard but also Anton Corbijn on drums) "Just before we got on stage I said to Tim: you realise that you now become among the ranks of the uncool, being seen on stage with us." (laughs) "I think he got really nervous." (laughs)
+Martin: "Until he met us." (laughs) "We just did Top of the Pops ..." (where not only Tim Simeon was seen on keyboards but also Anton Corbijn on drums) "Just before we got on stage I said to Tim: 'you realise that you now become among the ranks of the uncool, being seen on stage with us.'" (laughs) "I think he got really nervous."

 Fletch: "Anton is taking it really seriously.
 He told me he's been the happiest he has been in the last ten years."
-On the other hand it has to be said that "he even buys me clothes and tells me to wear them!
+On the other hand, it had to be said that "he even buys me clothes and tells me to wear them!
 And he's got the worst taste in the world."

 Martin: "We are getting becoming slighty worried about our new videoclip.
 We haven't seen the full script yet and we are worried that it will focus on the drummer for about 99 procent." (laughs)[2]